Estecka/mc-Variants-CIT-wiki/Troubbleshooting.md

 #### > "This module would normally not apply to items of type xxxx."
 Your item's type was not listed in the module's target [`items`](./Module-Configuration#field-items).

+#### > "Precondition failed"
+Your module's [precondition](./Precondition%20Cheat-Sheet) did not match the item.
+You can try inserting [log](./Transforms#transform-log) into your preconditions to try and inspect the outputs of your other transforms.

 #### > "The item has a valid variant, but no associated model exists."
 The command will also give you the variant ID of your item, and what your model/texture should be named.
 Make sure that the file name matches exactly what is given.